Northrop F-5: Ethiopia

 Ethiopia received 10 F-5As and two F-5Bs from the US starting in 1966.
 In addition to these, Ethiopia had a training squadron equipped with at least eight Lockheed T-33 Shooting Stars.
 In 1970, Iran transferred at least three F-5As and Bs to Ethiopia.
 In 1975, another agreement was reached with the US to deliver a number of military aircraft, including 14 F-5Es and three F-5Fs; later in the same year eight F-5Es were transferred while the others were embargoed and delivered to a USAF aggressor Squadron due to the changed political situation.
 The US also withdrew its personnel and cut diplomatic relations.
 Ethiopian officers contracted a number of Israelis to maintain American equipment.

 The Ethiopian F-5 fighters saw combat action against Somali forces during the Ogaden War (1977–1978).
 The main Somali fighter aircraft was the MiG-21MF delivered in the 1970s, supported by Mikoyan-Gurevich MiG-17s delivered in the 1960s by the Soviet Union.
 Ethiopian F-5E aircraft were used to gain air superiority because they could use the AIM-9B air-to-air missile, while the F-5As were kept for air interdiction and airstrike.
 During this period Ethiopian F-5Es went on training against Ethiopian F-5As and F-86 Sabres (simulating Somali MiG-21s and MiG-17s).

 On 17 July 1977, two F-5s were on combat air patrol near Harer, when four Somali MiG-21MFs were detected nearby.
 In the engagement, two MiG-21s were shot down while the other two had a midair collision while avoiding an AIM-9B missile.
 The better-trained F-5 pilots swiftly gained air superiority over the Somali Air Force, shooting down a number of aircraft, while other Somali aircraft were lost to air defense and to incidents.
 Records indicate that Ethiopian F-5s of the 9th Fighter Squadron "shot down 13 MiGs-17 and 12 MiGs-21 from 20th July until 1st September 1977.
 All aircraft were hit by Sidewinders (AIM-9)."
 However at least three F-5s were shot down by air defense forces during attacks against supply bases in western Somalia.

 Ethiopian pilots who had flown both the F-5E and the MiG-21 considered the F-5E to be the superior fighter because of its manoeuvrability at low to medium speeds and the fact that it was far easier to fly, allowing the pilot to focus on combat rather than controlling his airplane.
 This effect was enhanced by the poor quality of pilot training provided by the Soviets, which provided limited flight time and focused exclusively on taking off and landing, with no practical training in air combat.

-Ethiopia's ace pilot and national hero was Legesse Tefera who is credited with shooting down 6 (or 7) Somali MiGs, thus making him the most successful F-5 pilot ever.
+Ethiopia's ace pilot and national hero was Legesse Tefera who is credited with shooting down 6 (or 7) Somali MiGs, thus making him the most successful F-5 pilot.